MicrosoftDocs/azure-docs/articles/azure-web-pubsub/tutorial-build-chat.md

   This token generation code is similar to the one we used in the [publish and subscribe message tutorial](./tutorial-pub-sub-messages.md), except we pass one more argument (`userId`) when generating the token.
 User ID can be used to identify the identity of client so when you receive a message you know where the message is coming from.

-  You can test this API by running `dotnet run --urls http://localhost:8080` and accessing `http://localhost:8080/negotiate?id=<user-id>` and it will give you the full url of the Azure Web PubSub with an access token.
+  You can test this API by running `dotnet run --urls http://localhost:8080` and accessing `http://localhost:8080/negotiate?id=<user-id>` and it gives you the full url of the Azure Web PubSub with an access token.

 5. Then update `index.html` to include the following script to get the token from server and connect to service.